AntoninPvr/RPI_3Bplus_passive_enclosure/README.md

 ## Thermal management
 This enclosure is designed to be used with passive cooling solution.
-35x35x12mm heatsink is recommended.

 A 1mm copper plate between the CPU and the heatsink is needed to allow space for surrounding components.

-No need for fan event with intense CPU usage.

 ## Material and print settings
 Clearance is 0.2mm for all parts to facilitate assembly.
 No support is needed.

-4x M3x24mm flat-head screws and 4x M3 nuts are needed to assemble the case.

-## Run button
-1mm hole above jack connector is designed to fit a 6x6mm push button.
-This button can be used to wake the Raspberry PI.
+Screws are no longer needed

 ## Photos